acumos/acumos-java-client/docs/developer-guide.rst

 Data scientist can download the latest version of the h2o-genericjava-modelrunner jar from  Nexus : https://nexus.acumos.org/#nexus-search;quick~runner

+Data scientist can download the latest version of the spark-modelrunner jar from  Nexus : https://nexus.acumos.org/#nexus-search;quick~spark-modelrunner

 To clone the client library project: use the http, https or ssh command available at https://gerrit.acumos.org/r/admin/repos/acumos-java-client

-To clone the model runner project : use the http, https or ssh command available at https://gerrit.acumos.org/r/q/project:generic-model-runner
+To clone the h2o-genericjava model runner project : use the http, https or ssh command available at https://gerrit.acumos.org/r/q/project:generic-model-runner

+To clone the Spark model runner project : use the http, https or ssh command available at https://gerrit.acumos.org/r/spark-model-runner

 To build the project, you can use :

 .. code:: bash

     mvn clean install

 To build the model runner project, refer to instructions provided in generic-model-runner folder This will give you the same h2o-genericjava-model runner mentioned earlier.